Joseph Allen (doctor of medicine): Later life

 On his retirement, his portrait was painted by George Romney, and this is still in the possession of Dulwich College.
 After his wife's death in 1781 he lived a further 15 years, dying on 10 January 1796 following a few days' illness.
-He was 82 and was the last known survivor of those who had accompanied Lord Anson.
+He was 82 and was long believed to be the last known survivor of those who had accompanied Lord Anson.
 In his will he left £500 to the Asylum, £500 to the Lying-In Hospital and £200 to the Parish of Camberwell to provide coals for the poor in the Hamlet of Dulwich.